- What are the rules for the local tournament?

 - Who is in charge of my local tournament?

 Your local dealer is in charge of your local tournament.
 Local dealers host local tournaments in all respects.
-They set the rules for their tournament and are responsible for making sure they run smoothly.
+They are responsible for making sure the tournament runs smoothly.
 Please contact your local, host dealer with any questions or concerns about your local tournament.

 - I can’t register for a local tournament, what’s wrong?

-Each player needs to register using the unique tournament code provided by their dealer.
+Each player needs to register using the unique tournament code provided to them by their dealer.
 When registering, players will need to create a login using their own unique email address.
 The site will not permit players to share email addresses.
-Players may only register for and participate in one (1) local tournament in 2017.
+Players may only register for and participate in one (1) local tournament in 2019.

 - How do I know if I’m eligible to compete in a local tournament?